 APSU also offers a Master of Arts in Communication Arts program with specialization options in Corporate Communication and General Communication.
 The Corporate Communication specialization prepares students for careers ranging from marketing and advertising to public relations, web design, and journalism.
 Classes in the program cover communication research methods, applied communication theory, and integrated corporate communication, as well as a professional seminar in communication.
 Students then take electives in areas such as organizational communication, communication and public opinion, advertising and media strategies, and social media strategies, and complete a research paper as their final graduation requirement.
 The General Communication Specialization features core classes in communication research and theory, communication law, and professional practices in communication.
 Students can then choose electives such as web content management, international communication, race and gender in mass media, and leadership in communication.
 Individuals who choose this concentration have a choice between a master’s thesis and a research paper for their final graduation requirement.

-In addition to the online master’s in communication program offered through APSU, numerous out-of-state programs also accept online students from Tennessee.
+In addition to the online master’s in communication programs offered through APSU and UTM, numerous out-of-state programs also accept online students from Tennessee.
 Online master’s in communication programs can be good options for students who do not live close to a campus-based program, such as residents of Nashville (Tennessee State University and Vanderbilt do not offer graduate programs in communication), Chattanooga, or Franklin.
 Prospective students of out-of-state online master’s in communication programs should note that, due to state authorizations, not all online programs are allowed to enroll students from all 50 states.
 Students interested in an out-of-state online program should confirm with an admissions advisor that their program of interest accepts students from Tennessee.

 Furthermore, some online programs have mandatory campus intensives that students must attend one or more times during their enrollment.
 Campus intensives are events that are held on-campus (or at satellite locations in some cases), and which typically include in-person lectures and discussions, career development workshops, oral examinations, and other activities aimed at increasing students’ engagement with course content.
 Students are generally responsible for the travel costs associated with attending these events, and therefore applicants should research their programs of interest thoroughly to determine and budget for any travel requirements these programs may have.
 While there are 100% online master’s in communication programs for students who cannot attend on-campus sessions due to personal or work obligations, in-person sessions can be a valuable addition to an online program especially for students who want to meet classmates and professors face-to-face.